 Westchester Elementary Strings Orchestra

 The multiple venue, daylong tours offer students the opportunity to polish their performances for upcoming concerts.

 - Spring Tour: Friday, April 26, 2019.
 Approximate times: 8:00 am to 3:30 pm.
 Bus to and from WCC is provided.

-- Sectional Rehearsals: 2 Sunday Sectional Rehearsals—1 in Fall; 1 in Spring—date to be determined
+- Sectional Rehearsals: Two Sunday Sectional Rehearsals—1 in Fall; 1 in Spring (date TBA)